 Hardcover with an extra plastic cover

-Price: 60 EUR (shipping not included)
+Price: 60 EUR – plus shipping

 From the 5th of April to the 30th of September 2013, 6 pieces were selected from The Essence of Ballet to be shown on The City’s Fence on Kongens Nytorv in Copenhagen.
 The exhibit stretched for 30 meters from the beginning of Østergade towards the left past Hotel D’Angleterre.
 With the pieces shown in the open cityspace in front of the Royal Danish Theatre, passer by’s were invited inside the poetic world of ballet behind the walls of the theatre.
 This way, the pieces became a window into the the fascinating world of ballet.